michele-carino/symbiosis/GUARDRAILS.md

 ===============================================================================

 STEP 0: INPUT & FILE CHECK
-  Preconditions to accepting the requet.
+  Preconditions to accepting the request.

   IF root Justfile (or Makefile) is missing:
       HALT execution immediately.